-Approximately 78% of the City's CDBG resources are directed to activities that target the City's Neighborhood Revitalization Strategy Area.
+Approximately 64% of the City's CDBG resources are directed to activities that target the City's Neighborhood Revitalization Strategy Area.

-As of the 2010 Census the Target Area contains a composite low/mod percentage of low- and moderateincome residents of 68.5%, down from 71% during the 2000 census.
+The City of Burlington's Neighborhood Revitalization Strategy Area was approved in January 2006 and reapproved with the 2013 Consolidated Plan.
+The NRSA covers census tracts 3, 4, 5, 6 and 10.
+As of the 2010 Census, there were 15,927 residents in the Target Area.
+The Area as a whole is primarily residential, though within the designated census tracts are also several commercial corridors, the Central Business District and the Intervale (several hundred agricultural acres).
+As of the 2010 Census the Target Area contains a composite low/mod percentage of low- and moderate-income residents of 68.5%, down from 71% during the 2000 census.
 However, the poverty level data for the target area, using the 2012-16 American Community Survey shows that of the total population in the target area, 33.8% are living below poverty level.
 For children under 18, 21% are living below poverty level.
 For the adult category ages 18-64, 36.5% are living below poverty level.
-For the category of seniors over the age of 65, 18.9% of the population is living below poverty level.
 The highest concentration of households living below poverty level exists in census tract 5 where more than half the population is living below poverty level.